 History of the Government House Gardens

 The Government House gardens were originally designed in 1911 by G.K.
 Maclean, a landscape architect from Vancouver.
 Following the 1957 fire Robert Savery, a British-born and educated landscape architect, updated the design of the gardens in the style of traditional English gardens.
-The gardens flourished throughout the 1960s and 1970s when up to 17 gardeners worked on the property, including a superintendent who lived onsite.
-The grounds were always well-maintained and many of the plants were grown in an onsite greenhouse.
-In the 1980s came a government austerity program and the number of staff gardeners fell to one.
-Even with regular maintenance by contractors, the gardens deteriorated.
+The gardens flourished throughout the 1960s and 1970s when up to 17 gardeners worked on the property, including a superintendent who lived onsite and many of plants grown in an onsite greenhouse.
+In the 1980s, the number of staff gardeners fell to one.

-In 1991, Lieutenant Governor David Lam (1988–1995) initiated the Garden Volunteer Program to enhance the existing gardens, create new gardens, and improve the maintenance of the Government House grounds for public use and enjoyment.
+In 1991, Lieutenant Governor David Lam initiated the Garden Volunteer Program to enhance the existing gardens, create new gardens, and improve the maintenance of the Government House grounds for public use and enjoyment.
 Dr. Lam’s plans included the involvement of volunteers, the Friends of the Government House Gardens Society, who would maintain the gardens, raise funds and ensure the continuation of interest and support of the grounds.
-Subsequent Lieutenant Governors have all supported the work of the Friends and have each left enduring legacies of their time in office.

 In 2012, under the direction of the Lieutenant Governor, the Government House Foundation commissioned Victoria-based sculptor Armando Barbon to create a bronze statue of Sir James Douglas, the “father of British Columbia”, to celebrate the Diamond Jubilee of Her Majesty Queen Elizabeth II.